 Every good relationship starts with understanding one another.
 Begin by asking yourself and your team - Who belongs to our community?
 Who are we here to serve?

-MVP - Start today and get Zendesk swag!
+MVP approach - Start today and get Zendesk swag!

 Whether you ask informal questions of your coworkers or customers, or you analyze system data, you should identify, research, and briefly define who your Community will affect.